neo-project/docs/docs/en-us/tooldev/concept/consensus/vote_validator.md

-<center><h2>Voting, Validators, and Speaker</h2></center>
+# Voting, Validators, and Speaker

-&emsp;&emsp; The PoS model of NEO is embodied in: (1) Anyone can initiate a transaction to enroll himself/herself to be a validator candidate(, as long as they are willing to pay for the system fee).
+The PoS model of NEO is embodied in: (1) Anyone can initiate a transaction to enroll himself/herself to be a validator candidate(, as long as they are willing to pay for the system fee).
 (2) Anyone who hold the NEO token can vote on the validator candidates to become consensus nodes at anytime.
 The votes of consensus nodes are calculated by an algorithm described in this chapter.
 And voting is a dynamic and continuous process.
 If the NEO asset of a voter is changed(e.g.the NEO is transferred to another address), the number of votes at the previous voting address will also change, and the list of consensus nodes will change accordingly.

-&emsp;&emsp; At the same time, each block contains `NextConsensus` field, which locks the name list of consensus nodes for next block.
+At the same time, each block contains `NextConsensus` field, which locks the name list of consensus nodes for next block.
 That is to say, the current transaction determines the consensus nodes in the next block.

 ## Voting

-&emsp;&emsp; In NEO, validator enrollment and voting are through a special transaction `StateTransaction`.
+In NEO, validator enrollment and voting are through a special transaction `StateTransaction`.
 When voting for validator candidates, it actually includes two questions: the number of consensus nodes, and name list of consensus nodes.
 <br/>There is another transaction can be used for enrollment but deprecated.
 It is `EnrollmentTransaction`.
 History data is on the blockchain, but the system does not accept new ones.

 ### EnrollmentTransaction(Deprecated)